ascsn/pubsly/docs/02-getting-started.md

 ### Home Page

-The default landing page of the portal.
+The default landing page of Pubsly.
 It typically shows:
 *   A welcome message.
 *   A quick summary of the total number of publications and presentations tracked.
 *   Feature cards that provide quick links to: